Impressions from the Seahawks’ preseason win against the Los Angeles Chargers

 C.J.
 Prosise come on down

-Prosise may be the player Seahwaks fans love to hate, having played just 16 of a possible 48 regular season games in his first three seasons with Seattle.
+Prosise may be the player Seahawks fans love to hate, having played just 16 of a possible 48 regular season games in his first three seasons with Seattle.

 But on Saturday he showed why the Seahawks have kept him around for the past three years, rushing for 32 yards on five carries as well as reeling in one pass for 15 yards on a second down.
+Prosise was greeted enthusiastically by teammates as he came back to the sidelined following his touchdown.

+“It was really a good night for C.J.,” Carroll said.
+“It’s been such a struggle for him just to get out there.
+He had a really good week of practice and he looked like that in practice.
+I don’t think anybody was surprised, we were just happy for him.
+We will come back next week and he will go back again and he will put another week under his belt and show what he can do and it just makes that running back position more competitive and solid.;”

 Prosise had not played in the first two preseason games and played sparingly last season, making him a popular target of fans frustrated that he has not been able to play more to this point.